 In the meantime…

-While we wait for the TRACED Act to become law, there are some things you can do to fight robocalls yourself.
+While we wait for the TRACED Act to start working, there are some things you can do to fight robocalls yourself.
 Here are some suggestions.

 Don’t answer unknown calls